ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general security considerations from the ACE framework also apply to this profile.

 The proof-of-possession (PoP) key bound to an access token is always an asymmetric key, i.e., the public key included in the authentication credential that the client uses in the OSCORE group.
-This means that the same shared secret is never used as PoP key with possible multiple RSs.
+This means that the same shared secret is never used as a PoP key with possible multiple RSs.
 Therefore, it is possible and safe for the AS to issue an access token for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).

 In such a case, as per {{Section 6.1 of RFC9200}}, the AS has to ensure the integrity protection of the access token by protecting it through an asymmetric signature.
 In addition, the used group-audience has to correctly identify all the RSs that are intended recipients of the access token and for which the single scope specified in the access token applies.
 As a particular case, the audience can refer to the OSCORE group as a whole, if the access token is intended for all the RSs in that group.